kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

 The new function controller uses Tekton to bake the function code together with its runitime.
 Functions will now not only be in a serving state but also will report a 'building' state.
 This also enables us to have an old version of the function in a serving state and simultaneously have the runtime prepare a new version of the image.

-##### Scaled to Zero
+##### Scaling to zero

-knative-serving allows scale to zero.
-This means a function can have zero running instances and still be fully operational as it will automatically be scaled up to as many instances as required if request are routed to the function.
+Knative-serving allows scaling to zero.
+This means a function can have zero running instances and still be fully operational as it will automatically be scaled up to as many instances as required if requests are routed to the function.

 #### Compute requirements for Functions